 What the scientists found in breast cancer studies:

-- Eating more plant foods before and after diagnosis may increase survival of breast cancer victims.
+- Eating more plant foods before and after diagnosis may increase the survival of breast cancer victims.

 - Women who ate the most carotenoid-rich fruits and vegetables reduced their risk for breast cancer by almost 19 percent, says Susan Levin, M.S., R.D.